albertattard/java-boot-camp/01 - Primer.md

 ### What is Java?

-Java is a general purpose programming language and computing platform first released by Sun Microsystems in 1995.
+Java is a general-purpose programming language and computing platform first released by Sun Microsystems in 1995.

 Java is fast, secure, and reliable.
-From laptops to datacenters, game consoles to scientific supercomputers, cell phones to the Internet, Java is everywhere!
+From smartcards to datacentres, game consoles to scientific supercomputers, cell phones to the Internet, Java is everywhere!

 Java is an overloaded term.
-Some times the term Java is used to refer to the programming language while other times it is used to refer to the Java Virtual Machine.
+Sometimes the term Java is used to refer to the programming language while other times it is used to refer to the Java Virtual Machine.

 1. The Java Programming Language
+1. The Java Standard Library
 1. The Java Virtual Machine (JVM)
 1. The Java Development Kit (JDK)
 1. The Java Runtime Environment (JRE) sometimes also referred to as Platform